 When you are cash-strapped.
 Or have irregular cash flow.
-Or have long invoice pay time.
+Or have a long invoice pay time.

-And, if you are wary of debt; then, invoice financing – a collateral free loan – might just be the funding option you need.
+And, if you are wary of debt, invoice financing – a collateral-free loan – might just be the funding option you need.

-Invoice financing is a generic term that refers to a variety of financial products which allows you to finance accounts receivable.
+Invoice financing is a generic term that refers to various financial products that allow you to finance accounts receivable.